Transparency Statement

 ItemRetained for

-Postcode → council mapping (server cache)Up to 24 hours, then discarded
+Postcode → council mapping (server cache, unrecognised postcodes only)Up to 24 hours, then discarded

 UPRN + collection schedule (server cache)Up to 6 hours, then discarded